How Much of Your Finite Time Do You Want to Waste?

 Where the Hours Actually Go

 Most founders cannot name where their time disappears.
-They know they are busy.
-They rarely know why.
+They feel busy without knowing why.
 When we audit time usage with our clients, the same patterns surface:

 - 8-12 hours/week on content creation that AI can produce at comparable quality